It never ceases to amaze me, the ideas that get through marketing departments these days…

 But then there are some — that seem to go from early inspiration to Walmart shelves without any intervention whatsoever.
 Because even my 9-year-old daughter, if asked in the formative stages of said product, would say, “Um, ‘scuse me, but that’s bat-shit crazy.”

-I’m walking through Walgreens the other night with the family, and this hat catches my eye.
+I’m walking through Walgreens the other night with the family, and the Dora hat catches my eye.

 “Try it on,” I ask my son.